 - Star Trek: The Next Generation: The page image is from the end of "Deja Q".
 After spending the episode being Brought Down to Normal, Q has his powers restored by the Continuum, and he celebrates by bringing a mariachi band with him on the bridge of the USS Enterprise, much to Jean-Luc Picard's magisterial displeasure.

 Q: My brothers and sisters of the Continuum have taken me back.
 I'M IMMORTAL AGAIN!
 OMNIPOTENT AGAIN!

 - Studio C has a sketch where Matt is celebrating the birthday of his coworker Whitney, and one of the many awkward gifts he attempts to give her is a mariachi band that pops up and starts playing music.

-- Ninja Sex Party: In "Eating Food In The Shower", Danny had hired a mariachi band to play while he and his date were having dinner in the shower.
+- Ninja Sex Party: In "Eating Food in the Shower", Danny has hired a mariachi band to play while he and his date were having dinner in the shower.
 In the video, this only lead to extra chaos and limited space.

-- In the music video for Train's "50 Ways to Say Goodbye," as the lead singer Patrick Monahan begins to make excuses to David Hasselhoff why Monahan's girlfriend isn't around.
-As he breaks into song listing excuses, a mariachi band suddenly appears in the supermarket to back his vocals.
+- In the music video for Train's "50 Ways to Say Goodbye", as the lead singer Pat Monahan begins to make excuses to David Hasselhoff why his girlfriend isn't around.
+As Pat breaks into song listing excuses, a mariachi band suddenly appears in the supermarket to back vocals.